 Last Updated:

-What does a Gorilla trekking safari cost in Rwanda or Uganda?
+What does a Gorilla safari cost in Rwanda or Uganda?

 Jinja canoeing at wildwaters